justincdotme/laravel-open-charge/readme.md

 Additional documentation on the Open Charge Map API is beyond the scope of this readme and can be located at [Open Charge Map POI API](https://openchargemap.org/site/develop/api)
 ## Available Methods

 Get a collection of stations.
+Must be the final method in the chain.

     OpenCharge::get()

 Get a list of stations as a raw string.
+Must be the final method in the chain.

     OpenCharge::getRaw()